w3f/Grants-Program/applications/decentralized_eclipse_chat.md

 - Encrypt personal data: Encrypt personal data stored on the blockchain to help prevent unauthorized access.
 - Provide access and control: Provide users with access to their personal data, and allow them to control how it is used.
 This includes the right to delete or export their dat

+### Why did we choose to build a chat system using Blockchain?

+Building a chat app using blockchain technology can have several benefits, such as increased security, privacy, and decentralization.
+Here are some benefits of building a chat app using blockchain:
+- Security: Blockchain technology provides a secure and decentralized way to store and transfer data, which can help to prevent data breaches and unauthorized access to user data.
+- Privacy: Chat apps built on blockchain can provide users with more control over their data, as they can choose to encrypt their messages or store them in a secure, decentralized manner.
+- Decentralization: By using blockchain technology, a chat app can become more decentralized, which can reduce the risk of single points of failure and increase the reliability of the app.

 ### Ecosystem Fit